Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-This is the base interface for the DB access functions
+This is the base interface for the DB access functions.

 <a name='M-Auth-DataAccess-IBaseDbContext-SaveChanges-Auth-Model-TaxCalculationItemEvent-'></a>
 ### SaveChanges(item) `method`